This Is Your Night (Amber song): Critical reception

 Barry Walters for The Advocate complimented the song as a "sugarcoated treat".
 Alex Henderson from AllMusic described it as "catchy".
-Larry Flick from Billboard praised the song, naming it "Euro-NRG of the highest and most festive quality".
+Larry Flick from Billboard magazine praised the song, naming it "Euro-NRG of the highest and most festive quality".
 He added that "she oozes with endearing girlish charm and a squeaky-cute voice", noting the "immediately infectious chorus".
 On the single review, Flick remarked that the normally hip-hop-rooted Tommy Boy "dives head-first into the ongoing Euro-NRG craze with a bouncy anthem that will have folks who never get enough of La Bouche-styled rhythm twirling with ear-to-ear grins."
 He concluded, "Amber has enough charisma to push this single over the top."
 Chuck Campbell from Knoxville News Sentinel felt that "positive energy radiates" from the song.
 L.A.
 Times named it a "classic house groove", stating that "Amber works the beats like a pro, turning each phrase into a perfect fusion of rhythm and melody."
 They continued, "In fact, there's something downright addictive about the dabba-dabba-dop, dip-dop-n-day phrase she sprinkles" through the song.
 A reviewer from Sun-Sentinel described it as "a chirpy, made-for-the-turntables pop number."

 Music video

-The accompanying music video for "This Is Your Night" was filmed in New York City, directed by Jeff Kennedy, and produced by Nicola Doring.
+The music video for "This Is Your Night" was filmed in New York City, directed by Jeff Kennedy, and produced by Nicola Doring.
 It premiered in October 1996.
 It features Amber singing in a pool wearing a glittery jewelled headpiece and surrounded by flowers floating on the water posing with "prayer hands".
 Other scenes features the singer performing on a bed or in front of a small mirror in a jewel box.
 She is also seen dancing with other dancers.
 In between male dancers are dancing in showering water.
 In the video words like 'free', 'forever', 'true', 'yeah', 'girl', 'night', 'love' and 'heart' are projected with light on the dancers.
-In the end Amber lies sleeping in her bed.
-The video was later made available on Tommy Boy's official YouTube channel in July 2018, and had generated more than 20 million views as of early 2025.
+The video ends with Amber asleep in her bed.
+The video was later made available on Tommy Boy's official YouTube channel in July 2018, and had generated more than 23 million views as of early 2026.